thradams/cake/README.md

 It also can be used to try out new features for the C language.

-Extensions like lambdas,  defer and more where implemented.
+Extensions like lambdas, defer and more were implemented.

 # Web Playground